Desktop App

 Updating the App

-1. Download the latest release from the GitHub Releases page (opens in a new tab).
+1. Download the latest build from https://mdedit.ai/desktop-app (opens in a new tab)

 2. macOS: Open the new .dmg and drag MD Editor into Applications, replacing the previous version.